maciek007/SimpleInputGenerator/README.md

 # SimpleInputGenerator
-Generate any input to use in others programs using custom input + custom pattern of random numbers
+Used to generate 'any' date to use in others programs
+# Features
+* Add custom text sequence to output
+* Add generated numbers match with your pattern
+* Clear output
+* Save output to file
+### **Upcoming** *TODO*
+* Add sequence of number like prime numbers
+* Add relations between numbers to generate